JustSurWHYving/acoustic-source-localization/README.md

 # Acoustic Source Localization
-A Python-based visual simulation demonstrating acoustic source localization using an array of microphones.
+A Python-based visual simulation demonstrating acoustic source localization using a radial array of microphones.
 The simulation shows how sound waves propagate from a source and reach multiple microphones, enabling triangulation of the sound source position.
 ## Features
 - Real-time visualization of sound wave propagation
 - Radial array of 5 microphones arranged in a circular pattern